Design-AILab/Eye-tracking-device/README.md

 * Integrate webgazer.js into the flask webapp (single page)
 * start webgazer, which starts collecting points in which and transmitting the data to the backend
 * upon ending (have a button that ends the process), stop the webgazer (webgazer.end();) and stop transmitting data
-* save the coordinates to models py
+* save the coordinates to models py (Revision: Save to session, we will not store the images and their respective data)

 ### Phase 2: Upload functions
 * allow users to upload a design